On arithmetic of the superspecial locus: Introduction

 The method of the present paper works for more general Shimura varieties.
-One can apply it to describe the Galois action on the so called {\it minimal basic locus} in the mod $p$ of a PEL-type Shimura variety in the following sense: The basic locus is the unique minimal Newton stratum; a basic polarized abelian variety $(A,\lambda,\iota)$ with an $O_B$-action ($O_B$ an order that is maximal at $p$, i.e. $O_B\otimes \Zp$ is a maximal order, in a semi-simple $\Q$-algebra $B$ with a positive involution) is called minimal if $\End_{O_B}(A)\otimes_\Z \Z_p$ is a maximal order.
+One can apply it to describe the Galois action on the {\it minimal basic locus} (also called the superspecial locus in \cite{viehmann-wedhorn:np}) in the reduction mod $p$ of a PEL-type Shimura variety.
+See \cite{kottwitz:jams92} and \cite{rapoport-zink} for precise definitions of these moduli spaces and basic abelian varieties.
+We call a basic polarized abelian variety $(A,\lambda,\iota)$ with an $O_B$-action (for an order $O_B$ in a semi-simple $\Q$-algebra $B$) {\it minimal} if $\End_{O_B}(A)\otimes_{\Z_p}$ is a maximal order.
 These are natural generalizations of superspecial abelian varieties.
-See \cite{kottwitz:jams92} and \cite{rapoport-zink} for precise definitions of these moduli spaces and basic abelian varieties.
 The existence of basic points is known due to many people in many cases (see \cite{tate:ht}, \cite{yu:reduction}, \cite{fargues:thesis}, \cite{mantovan:thesis}, \cite{yu:c}, \cite{viehmann-wedhorn:np}).
-The existence of minimal basic points can be deduced using the result \cite[Theorem 1.3]{yu:mo}.
-The parametrization of the minimal basic locus by a double coset space (similar to (\ref{eq:11})) is also available; see \cite[Theorems 2.2 and 4.6]{yu:smf}.
-The remaining ingredient for describing the Galois action is provided in the present paper.
+The existence of minimal basic points can be deduced using the method in \cite[Theorem 1.3]{yu:mo}.
+The parametrization of the minimal basic locus by double coset spaces (similar to (\ref{eq:11})) is also available; see \cite[Theorems 2.2 and 4.6]{yu:smf}.
+For describing the Galois action, our study indicates that a good base point in the minimal basic locus plays a crucial role in the general theory.